 Sample Syllabi for R&C Courses

 GSIs sometimes cultivate ideas for their syllabi by reading other instructors’ syllabi.
-As you view the following sample syllabi, you might want to evaluate their effectiveness using a number of questions.
+As you view the following sample syllabi, you might want to evaluate their effectiveness according to a variety of criteria.

 - What elements of the syllabus do you like or dislike?
 Why?

-- Is the course narrative compelling for undergraduate students (not just the instructor)?
+- Is the course narrative clear and compelling for undergraduate students (not just the instructor)?

 - Are the activities described in the syllabus clearly related to learning objectives?

-- Is the logistical and policy information sufficient, or are there things you would add?
+- Is the logistical and policy information sufficient, or are there details you would add?

 - Does the tone of the document reflect the tone you want to adopt when interacting with students?
 Are there spots where the tone is uneven?
 Does it sound overly casual, or jargony, or punitive?